Ashford United F.C.: Isthmian League South / South East Division (2017– )

 For the 2018–19 season there was a reorganising and resizing down to 20 teams across ‘step 4’ leagues and consequently an extra division was added at that level to the Isthmian League; United were placed in the South East Division.
-With Gary Alexander in position as manager the season started well with three wins; this was followed by a win-less seven league match run (D2, L5) and early exit from FA Cup and FA Trophy competitions.
-Three successive league wins in November looked to have got the team back on track but couldn't save manager Alexander who was sacked (via a Saturday evening text message) at the end of November.
-He was immediately replaced by former Ashford Town player Tommy Warrilow, previously a manager at Tonbridge Angels and Cray Wanderers, who had become available following the early season demise of Thamesmead Town.
-Under Warrilow over the remaining 23 matches of the season the team won 15, drew 3 and lost 5 and achieved a fourth-placed finish (a promotion play-off spot) in the league.
+With Gary Alexander in position as manager the season started well with three wins; this was followed by a win-less seven league match run (D2, L5) and early exit from FA Cup and FA Trophy competitions and despite three successive league wins in November manager Alexander was sacked (via a Saturday evening text message) at the end of November.
+He was immediately replaced by former Ashford Town player Tommy Warrilow who had become available following the early season demise of Thamesmead Town.
+Under Warrilow over the remaining 23 matches of the season (W14, D3, L5) the team achieved a fourth-placed finish in the league – a promotion play-off spot.
 Danny Parish was top scorer over the league campaign with 25 goals from 27 starts and in a defence that conceded less than a goal a game (35 in 36 matches) there were 16 (including 6 consecutive) clean sheets kept by former England C squad goalkeeper Sam Mott.
 In the play-off semi-final in front of 1,123 spectators on a Monday night at Hastings United the 'Nuts and Bolts' ran-out 3–2 victors, twice coming from a goal behind and Sam Corne scoring a penalty one minute from the end of extra time for the winning goal.
-In the promotion final Ashford lost after extra-time 2–1 away at Horsham although even had they won they would not have not been promoted as Ashford's regular season points per league game was insufficient to claim one of the five 'step four' promotion spots available for the seven play-off winners.
+In the promotion final Ashford lost after extra-time 2–1 away at Horsham.